AllenCell/aics-cytoparam/README.md

 ## How to use

-Here you have an example of how to use `aicscytoparam` to cretae a parameterization of a 3D cell.
-In this case the 3D cells will be represented by a cell segementation, nuclear segmentation a FP image representing the fluorescent signal of a tagged protein.
+Here we outline an example of how to use `aicscytoparam` to create a parameterization of a 3D cell.
+In this case, the 3D cells will be represented by a cell segementation, nuclear segmentation and a fluorescent protein (FP) image representing the fluorescent signal of a tagged protein.

 ```python
 # Import required packages